gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 GitLab Runner supports the following options:

 - **Default - Read the system certificate**: GitLab Runner reads the system certificate store and verifies the GitLab server against the certificate authorities (CA) stored in the system.
-Note that reading from the system certificate store is [not supported in Windows](https://github.com/golang/go/issues/16736).

 - **Specify a custom certificate file**: GitLab Runner exposes the `tls-ca-file` option during [registration](../commands/index.md#gitlab-runner-register)
   (`gitlab-runner register --tls-ca-file=/path`), and in [`config.toml`](advanced-configuration.md)